mgalloy/mgcmake/README.rst

 mgcmake
 =======

-CMake module and helper functions for IDL development.
+CMake module and helper functions useful for IDL development.